flarum/docs/docs/extend/update-2_0.md

 ##### <span class="notable">Notable</span>
 * All forum pages now use the same page structure through the new `PageStructure` component.
 You should use this component in your extension if you are creating a new forum page.
 * A `HeaderDropdown` component has been added which is used for the `NotificationsDropdown` and `FlagsDropdown` your component should extend that instead of the `NotificationsDropdown`.
 Along with it has been also added the following components: `HeaderList` and `HeaderListItem`.
 * A `DetailedDropdownItem` has been added.
-Checkout the [`SubsriptionsDropdown`](https://github.com/flarum/framework/blob/dev-theming-improvements/extensions/subscriptions/js/src/forum/components/SubscriptionMenu.tsx#L83-L87) component to see how it is used.
+Checkout the [`SubsriptionsDropdown`](https://github.com/flarum/framework/blob/2.x/extensions/subscriptions/js/src/forum/components/SubscriptionMenu.tsx#L83-L87) component to see how it is used.
 * A `Notices` component has been added that allows you to easily add global alerts above the hero.
 * A `Footer` component has been added that allows you to easily add content to the footer.
 * A `Form` component has been added to ensure consistent styling across forms.
 You should use this component in your extension if you are creating a form.
 * An API for frontend gambits has been introduced, [checkout the full documentation](/extend/search#gambits).
+* A `FormGroup` component has been added that allows you to add any supported type of input similar to the admin panel's settings registration. [checkout the documentation for more details](/extend/forms).

 ## Backend

 ### PHP 8.1

 ##### <span class="breaking">Breaking</span>
-* The entire codebase has been updated to use PHP 8.1 features, including more strict types.
-This requires you to update your extension's code accordingly.
-This generally can be done using hints from your IDE.
+* The entire codebase has been updated to use/require PHP 8.1 as a minimum, and with it come more strict types.
+This is not a breaking change for most extensions.
+But you should still update your extension's code accordingly and check for any potential issues or deprecated code.

 ##### <span class="notable">Notable</span>
-* Flarum 2.0 requires a minimum of **PHP 8.1**, this is not a breaking change for most extensions.
 * A new `Flarum\Locale\TranslatorInterface` has been introduced, it is recommended to use instead of either `Illuminate\Contracts\Translation\Translator` or `Symfony\Contracts\Translation\TranslatorInterface`.

 ### Dependencies